-Switch the Show Panoramic Controls toggle to add a zoom in, zoom out, full screen button at the upper left side of the image for additional user controls.
+(Optional) Toggle on Show Panoramic Controls to add a zoom-in, zoom-out, and full-screen buttons at the upper left side of the image:

-Enable Show Partial Panoramic Settings if you need to adjust the maximum horizontal view, vertical view, and the focal point of the image (vertical offset).
-You can use the sliders to indicate the value or enter the value in the field.
+(Optional) Toggle on Show Partial Panoramic Settings if you need to adjust the maximum horizontal view, vertical view, and the focal point of the image (vertical offset).
+It has the following options:

 - Horizontal Area of View - allows you to limit the extent to which the user can rotate the image horizontally.
 Values can be from 90 to full 360 degrees.

 - Vertical Area of View - allows you to limit the extent to which a user can rotate the image vertically.
 Values can be from 45 to 180 degrees.

 - Vertical Offset - allows you to fix the image display If your image does not show a balanced horizon.
 Values can be +-90 degrees.